|Nutritional Guidelines (per serving)|

-This usual recipe is fun to Chocolate make, as there is a kind of baking "magic" involved.
+This Chocolate Flan cake recipe is fun to make, as there is a kind of baking "magic" involved.
 You add both cake batter and flan ingredients to a bundt or tube pan, all mixed up, and they magically sort themselves out in the oven into a rich chocolate cake topped with a creamy caramel flan.
 Cake and flan in every bite, drizzled with dulce de leche caramel sauce!

 There are a few tricks to ensure success, the most important one being to allow the cake to cool completely (or even chill it) before inverting it out of the pan, no matter how tempting it might be to check it out as soon as it comes out of the oven.
 The flan needs to cool to set completely, or it will crack and break when the pan is inverted.
 Traditionally this cake, like flan, is served cold, but it's also very good when warm, or at room temperature.
 You could heat a slice gently in the microwave, but make sure it's cool when you try to flip it out of the pan.

 You will need a 12 cup bundt, tube, or angel food cake pan for this recipe, and a roasting pan that is large enough for the baking pan to fit inside (for the water bath).